pmathiva/Data-mining---Sleep-disordered-breathing-in-children/README.md

 247 Articles Associated with the Treatment and Outcomes of SDB.

 The research team is interested in identifying relevant patterns associated with existing research trends – the objective is to index and mine these documents using singular value decomposition (SVD) with the intent of identifying logical patterns in the text.

+* pubmed_extract.py
+  This script extracts all the files related to the search keywords.
+  In this case, the search keywords are :'Sleep disordered breathing'

+* case1.r
+  This script parses all the downloaded files and the pdf's to make a document term matrix and then a word cloud of the top frequent terms